iotauth/iotauth/entity/yolo_entity/README.md

 The entity will:
 1. Run a YOLO model (e.g., using OpenCV or Ultralytics) to process a video stream.
 2. Detect persons in the stream.
 3. Based on specific criteria (e.g., a person is detected for a certain amount of time or within a certain region), trigger a session key request from the IoT Auth server.
+The request will include the "Number of People" detected in the JSON `context` field, allowing the Auth Server to enforce context-based communication policies.
 4. Use the session key for secure communication as needed.

 ## YOLO Library Research